 Our Overland Crew

-Our extensively-trained trip leaders are passionate about travelling, and will ensure your journey is both safe and enjoyable.
+Our extensively-trained trip leaders are passionate about overland travel, and will ensure your journey is both safe and enjoyable.